Monday, October 28, 2024

 cook: breakfast for dinner on repeat

-I’ve cooked Denver O'Brien potatoes before, but breakfast-for-dinner bore repeating because of the wonderful breakfast my neighbors treated me to on my birthday.
+I’ve cooked Denver O'Brien potatoes before, but breakfast-for-dinner bore repeating because of the wonderful breakfast my neighbors treated me to on my birthday, where I wolfed a bay shrimp omelet with avocado, jack cheese and hollandaise sauce as well as home fried potatoes and two hotcakes with lots of butter and syrup.
 I had heirloom potatoes in my pantry that Patrick brought home from the community garden as well for my clean-the-refrigerator meal.
 Green bell pepper (de rigueur for this dish), tomato, ham, cheese, onion, garlic mise en place on my cutting board.

 I also had strips of bacon intended for a Cobb salad which never happened, and so that was going into the dish also.
 In the bacon fat, I fried the boiled potatoes.
 I thought they were red potatoes, but the flesh was yellow and tasted like Yukon Golds.